zieren/eltern-emailer/text.md

 * `eventLookaheadDays` For notification of upcoming events.
 This controls how long in advance you (and possibly the student, see `emailToStudent`) are notified.
 Each event triggers only one notification, so e.g. 14 means you are notified two weeks in advance and have to keep it in mind from then on.
 * `checkIntervalMinutes` How frequently the Eltern-Portal website is checked for new content.
 This determines the maximum latency emails sent by Eltern-Emailer have relative to the content becoming visible online.
 Please keep this value at the default of 30 minutes (or higher) to limit traffic to the site.
 * `smtpWaitSeconds` Time to wait between sending emails.
 SMTP servers typically reject messages when they are enqueued too quickly.
+* `statusServerPort` Local port to use for the status monitoring server (zero to disable).
 * `once` Run only once and terminate.
 By default the application keeps running, rechecking every `checkIntervalMinutes`.
 * `mute` Don't actually send emails, but update state.
 The next run will consider all messages sent.
 Useful to avoid email flood on first run.
 * `test` Only send test emails, as described in [Installation](#_installation) above.